As the founder and owner of indi chocolate, I always envisioned our store as a place to bring together community.

 If you've been in the store and met me I've probably asked you two questions: (1) where do you call home? and (2) what do you do?

-I love these questions because I am naturally curious by nature and love to know more about our customers and their journeys that brought them to indi chocolate.
-I never know what customer conversations will lead to, more beans from new locations, new friends, dinners and so much more.
+I love these questions because I am curious by nature and love to know more about our customers and their journeys that brought them to indi chocolate.
+I never know what customer conversations will lead to such as more beans from new locations, new friends, dinners and so much more.

 I first met David Sheon at our cafe as he was waiting for the drink he just ordered.
 I offered him a glass of water and asked my questions.
 Little could have I comprehended how far that conversation would impact my life.